 Meal planning and carb counting

 Meal planning and carb counting can help stabilise blood glucose.
-Those enjoying whole foods need not be fearful; small portions of starchy dishes.
+Those enjoying whole foods need not be fearful; but small portions of starchy dishes remain the order of the day.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.